LBishop234/cynoc/README.md

 ## References
 - <a id='1'>[1]</a>
-Duato, J., Yalamanchili, S., 1997.
-Interconnection Networks: An Engineering Approach.
-IEEE; 1st edition, 1997.
+Duato, J., Yalamanchili, S., 1997. *Interconnection Networks: An Engineering Approach*.
+IEEE.
 - <a id='2'>[2]</a>
 Shi, Z. and Burns, A., 2008.
 Real-time communication analysis for on-chip networks with wormhole switching.
-In: Second ACM/IEEE International Symposium on Networks-on-Chip (NoCs 2008), pp.161-170.
+In: *Second ACM/IEEE International Symposium on Networks-on-Chip (NoCs 2008)*, pp.161-170.
+- <a id='3'>[3]</a>
+Xiong, Q., Wu, F., Lu, Z. and Xie, C., 2017.
+Extending real-time analysis for wormhole NoCs. *IEEE Transactions on Computers*, **66**(9), pp.1532-1546.